 This course takes an in depth look at first response to emergencies.
 Students participate in career exploration of police, fire and rescue personnel.
 Students will explore the topics of emergency preparation, such as extreme heat, extreme cold and other natural disasters.
 The student experiences a variety of fitness training activities focusing on improving personal fitness levels focusing on the job requirements of individuals in the first responder industry.
-Classroom topics include, but are not limited to Red Cross-First Aid/CPR/AED with an opportunity of certification, NIMS and water safety.
+Classroom topics include, but are not limited to Red Cross- First Aid/CPR/AED with an opportunity of certification, NIMS and water safety.
 This course is recommended for those interested in a career in the healthcare industry or emergency response.

-884 NCHSE Foundations of Healthcare Professions Credit: 1.0 SHEA

-Foundations of Healthcare Professions is the first course in the Community Health Worker CTE program.
-The course develops professional written and oral communication plans and addresses the foundation standards including health maintenance, employability skills, teamwork and safety practices to ensure effective patient-centered outcomes between healthcare professionals, patients and caregivers.
+884 NCHSE Foundations of Healthcare Professions Credit: 1.0 SHEA - 1 Droroguioito, Co. abamaraa Only annallad in the Community Health Warker CTE Dethurou professional written and oral communication plans and addresses the foundation standards including health maintenance, employability skills, teamwork and safety practices to ensure effective patient-centered outcomes between healthcare professionals, patients and caregivers.